Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 ©FGCA

-The microfinance model of providing small, collateral-free loans to “bottom-of-the-pyramid” clients previously neglected by the formal sector has emerged as an effective and sustainable model of financial inclusion.
-Financial inclusion has, understandably, been the primary focus of policymakers over the past few decades, given the portion of our population that remains unserved and/or underserved.
-It doesn’t take a complex analysis to understand that if India, as a country, is to improve its per capita income and lift people above the poverty line, access to finance must be key.
+The microfinance model of providing small, collateral-free loans to “bottom-of-the-pyramid” clients previously neglected by the formal sector has emerged as an effective and sustainable model for financial inclusion.
+Financial inclusion has, understandably, been the primary focus of policymakers over the past few decades, given the portion of our population that has remained unserved and/or underserved.
+It doesn’t take a complex analysis to know that if India, as a country, is to improve its per capita income and lift people above the poverty line, access to finance must be key.

-The microfinance model of providing small, collateral-free loans to bottom-of-the-pyramid clients previously neglected by the formal sector has emerged as an effective and sustainable model of financial inclusion.
-It was conceptualized to seamlessly deliver financial services and products to the doorsteps of these same clients in a manner that is very easy to understand.
+The microfinance model of providing small, collateral-free loans to “bottom of the pyramid” clients previously neglected by the formal sector has emerged as an effective and sustainable model of financial inclusion.
+It was conceptualized to seamlessly deliver financial services and products to the doorstep of these same clients in a very easy-to-understand manner.
 The concept of joint liability leveraging social capital combined with direct delivery to the client has helped the microfinance sector gain trust and acceptability.

-The microfinance “journey” over the past decade has revolved around two major themes.
+The ‘journey’ of microfinance over the last decade has revolved around two major themes.
 On the one hand, it has withstood severe setbacks like the 2010 Andhra crisis, the 2016 demonetization crisis, the NBFC liquidity and credibility crisis, and is currently battling the global Covid-19 pandemic.
-All these events have created the impression in the minds of stakeholders that microfinance in itself is a risky asset class, as unfortunately for the sector, it has been affected by these unforeseen events once every 3 to 4 years.
+All these events have created the impression in the minds of stakeholders that microfinance in itself is a risky asset class, as unfortunately for the sector it has been affected by these unforeseen events once every 3 to 4 years.

 Fortunately, however, there is a brighter side to the sector: